dexaai/anthropic-fetch/readme.md

 // Stream a single completion via a ReadableStream client.streamChatCompletion(params: ChatStreamParams): Promise<ChatStreamResponse>;

-// Generate one or more completions client.createCompletions(params: CompletionParams): Promise<CompletionResponse>;

-// Stream a single completion via a ReadableStream client.streamCompletion(params: CompletionStreamParams): Promise<CompletionStreamResponse>;

-// Generate one or more embeddings client.createEmbeddings(params: EmbeddingParams): Promise<EmbeddingResponse>

-// Checks for potentially harmful content client.createModeration(params: ModerationParams): Promise<ModerationResponse>
 ```

 ### Type Definitions

-The type definitions are avaible through TSServer, and can be found here: [type definitions](/src/types.ts).
+The type definitions are available through TSServer, and can be found in the source code.

+## Derived from AI Fetch

+`anthropic-fetch` is built on top of `ai-fetch`

 ## License